The asymptotic Samuel functions and applications to resolution of singularities techniques: Abstract

 \section{Abstract}

-We use the asymptotic Samuel function to define the \emph{Samuel slope} of a Noetherian local ring, and we prove that it characterizes local regular excellent rings.
+We use the asymptotic Samuel function to define the \emph{Samuel slope} of a Noetherian local ring, and we prove that it characterizes regularity in the case of local excellent rings.
 In addition, we introduce a second invariant that refines the Samuel slope using generic linear cuts, \emph{the refined Samuel slope}.
 We show that both, the Samuel slope and the refined Samuel slope, are connected to invariants coming from resolution of singularities.